-Read a description of the Milford Track, including distances and estimated walking times, features, optional side trips, a track map and hill profile.
+Read a description of the Milford Track during the Great Walks season, including distances and estimated walking times, features, optional side trips, a track map and hill profile.

 What to expect

 Great Walks tracks are well formed, with bridges and viewpoints

 Great Walk tracks are of a higher standard than most other tracks so are well formed and easy to follow.
 The tracks are usually quite wide depending on the terrain – some fit two people walking side by side in flat areas.

 The surface is usually gravel, rock or dirt, and like any track can get slippery in wet weather.